-- b) was a member of the group insurance plan; and - c) was not receiving a United Church pension.
+- a) had been called to or appointed to a community of faith at the time of their death: - b) was a member of the group insurance plan; and - c) was not receiving a United Church pension.

-I.3.4.2 Salary and Benefits-Six-Month Period
+1.3.4.2 Salary and Benefits-Six-Month Period

-The spouse or dependent children of a ministry personnel are entitled to receive the ministry personnel's salary and benefits for six months.
+The spouse or dependent children of a ministry personnel are entitled to receive the equivalent amount of the ministry personnel's salary and the equivalent amount and/or use of the ministry personnel's benefits for six months.
 This includes the use of the manse or alternative accommodation.
-It does not include a travel allowance.
+It does not include a travel allowance or other allowances for professional duties.